-In 1930, the Electrical Engineering Department moved in to make the building its headquarters, requiring yet another remodeling program and name change.
+In 1930, after the SUI Hospitals moved to the west side of the Iowa River, the Electrical Engineering Department moved in to make the building its new home – requiring yet another remodeling program and name change.

 The Electrical Engineering Laboratory has stood on the corner of Iowa Avenue and Dubuque Street and served the University for fifty-five years.
 It is one of the few old buildings remaining on the campus today.
 A few years after its occupancy in 1892, some anxiety was expressed over the fact that the floors had fallen several inches.
 This was reported due to faulty workmanship, according to W. N. Chalfant, who was appointed to examine the structure.
 It was believed that this condition might prove hazardous.

 Let me insert here, our reminder that the University Building Committee, in 1890, rejected all bids over their $50,000 budget, taking the lowest bid at $42K.
 Hmm.
 Maybe an extra eight grand here might have secured a stronger set of floors?
-I’m just sayin’?
 Bates continues…

 Nevertheless, with its floors still sagging, the building endures.
 It has weathered the strain of thousands of footsteps since its construction in 1890.
 Building plans of the University show that its future may be short-lived and that it is apt to be retired from active duty in a few years to give way to bigger and better buildings in the University of the future.

-Regardless, as part of the restoration plan, a grant from the National Endowment for the Arts was secured and along with additional fundraising efforts spearheaded by area arts activists, the sculpture Four Module Piece by world-renowned artist Kenneth Duane Snelson was secured and placed on the southwest corner of Iowa City’s original City Park.
+So, in the early 1970’s, as the old lady was celebrating her 80th birthday, the University moved to resolve all the long-standing rumors and controversy, replacing the aging building – in 1973 – with a beautiful green space.
+As part of the “park restoration” plan, a grant from the National Endowment for the Arts was secured and along with additional fundraising efforts spearheaded by area arts activists, the sculpture Four Module Piece by world-renowned artist Kenneth Duane Snelson was secured and placed on the southwest corner of Iowa City’s original City Park (see pic above).

-Here’s to the Chemistry/Pharmacy/East Hall Annex/Electrical Engineering Building . . . while a controversial facility from beginning to end, you’re gone but not forgotten!
+Here’s to the Hall of Pharmacy & Chemistry . . . while a controversial facility from beginning to end, you’re gone but never forgotten!